han97lister/QA-Fundamental-Project/README.md

 * Allow people to specify cuisines so that users can get more information about a recipe they may not have seen before.
 * Implement the option to include an image so that users can visulise the food.
 * Improve the general look of my application with some colour.
+* Get 100% test coverage so that there are no lines of code not accounted for.

 ### **Author**